Formation of the United Kingdom: Personal Union: Union of the Crowns

 James did not create a British Crown, but he did, in one sense at least, create the British as a distinct group of people.
 In 1607 large tracts of land in Ulster fell to the crown.
 A new Plantation was started, made up of Protestant settlers from Scotland and England.
 Over the years the settlers, surrounded by the hostile Catholic Irish, gradually cast off their separate English and Scottish roots, becoming British in the process, as a means of emphasising their "otherness" from their Gaelic neighbors.
 It was the one corner of the British Isles where Britishness became truly meaningful as a political and cultural identity in its own right, as opposed to a gloss on older and deeper national associations.

 Ruling over the diverse kingdoms of England, Scotland, and Ireland proved difficult for James and his successor Charles, particularly when they tried to impose religious uniformity on the Three Kingdoms.
 There were different religious conditions in each country.
-King Henry VIII had made himself head of the Church of England, which was reformed under Edward VI and became Anglican under Elizabeth I. Protestantism became intimately associated with national identity in England.
+Henry VIII had made himself head of the Church of England, which was reformed under Edward VI and became Anglican under Elizabeth I. Protestantism became intimately associated with national identity in England.
 Roman Catholicism was seen as the national enemy, especially as embodied in France and Spain.
 However, Catholicism remained the religion of most people in Ireland and became a symbol of native resistance to the Tudor re-conquest of Ireland in the 16th century.
 Scotland had a national church, the Presbyterian Church of Scotland, although much of the highlands remained Catholic.
 With the support of the Episcopalians, James reintroduced bishops into the Church of Scotland against the wishes of the presbyterian party.

 In 1625, James was succeeded by his son Charles I, who in 1633, some years after his coronation at Westminster, was crowned in St Giles' Cathedral, Edinburgh, with full Anglican rites.
 Opposition to his attempts to enforce Anglican practices reached a flashpoint when he tried to introduce a Book of Common Prayer.
 Charles's confrontation with the Scots came to a head in 1639, when he tried and failed to coerce Scotland by military means.
 In some respects, this revolt also represented Scottish resentment at being sidelined within the Stuart monarchy after James I's accession to the throne of England.
-It led to the Bishop's Wars.
+It led to the Bishops' Wars.